Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-component.md

     │   ...
     ```

-  - The `src/public-api.ts` file in your plugin root directory would resemble the following:
+  - The `src/public-api.ts` file in the plugin root directory would resemble the following:

     ```typescript
     /*